ic3qu33n/OffensiveCon24-uefi-task-of-the-translator/README.md

 #### [poc_arm64.py](arm64-uefi-exploits/poc_arm64.py):
 Python script to test arm64 self-rep app in QEMU; includes option for running in QEMU with GDB debugging session

+### SMM PoCs
+SMM Callout PoCs will be published on the Leviathan GitHub as part of my upcoming UEFI blog series for Leviathan Security Group.
+Links to the blog series and the SMM PoCs will be added here as they are published on the Leviathan website and GitHub, in the coming weeks.

 ---